dojo/docs/dijit/form/Button.rst

 Introduction
 ============

 The dijit.form.Button widget is a representation of a normal <button> or <input type="submit/reset/button"/>.
 The default value for the `type` attribute is `button`.

-However, if creating Button widgets via markup using IE8 in strict mode, the default value is changed by the browser to `submit`.
-Because of this, users are encouraged to always specify an explicit `type` attribute.
+**When creating dijit Buttons declaratively from a <button> element, you *must* specify a type attribute or it will not work consistently across browsers (in IE8, the type will incorrectly default to "submit").**

 ========